ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Top-Level Token Definition

+An "EAT" is an encoded (serialized) message the purpose of which is to transfer a Claims-Set between two parties.
-An EAT is a "message", a "token", or such whose content is a Claims-Set about an entity or some number of entities.
-An EAT MUST always contains a Claims-Set.
+An EAT MUST always contain a Claims-Set.

-Authenticity and integrity protection MUST be provided for EATs.
-This document relies on CWT or JWT for this purpose.
-Extensions to this specification MAY use other methods of protection.
+In this document an EAT is always a CWT or JWT.

+An EAT MUST have authenticity and integrity protection.
+CWT and JWT provide that in this document.

+Further documents may define other encodings and security mechanims for EAT.

 The identification of a protocol element as an EAT follows the general conventions used for CWTs and JWTs.
 Identification depends on the protocol carrying the EAT.